 Still here, still shielding.
 Prydaz will likely never fall out of favor as its massive shield and insane stats will always give it a place around someone's neck sometime, even if it is just as a placeholder.
 Not as good as some choices, but like most in this Tier, solid if you don't have many options in the upper tiers.

-This tier is generally for legendaries that are nice, but not particularly great in any situations.
+This tier is generally for legendaries that are alright, but not particularly great in any situations.
 The simplest way to say it is that they are "background" legendaries.

 Great stats, awful effect.
 Returns even fewer runes than Uvanimor on average.
-Is stronger in general without T19 resource generation, is still underwhelming in comparison with other options.
+Is stronger in general without T19 resource generation, but still underwhelming in comparison with other options.

-Many of the useful aspects of the Acherus Drages are covered by the Spell Eater talent, which should be enough said; but let's go further: This takes up a tier slot, it doesn't offer very much Strength, it requires you do have taken damage and be taking damage for the best part of its effect to work, when AMS is primarily used for preventing damage, not for healing it.
+Many of the useful aspects of the Acherus Drapes are covered by the Spell Eater talent, which should be enough said; but let's go further: This takes up a tier slot, it doesn't offer very much Strength, it requires you to have taken damage and be taking damage for the best part of its effect to work, when AMS is primarily used for preventing damage or spell effect, rather than healing it.

 Lots of sockets, Haste and Mastery.
 If you don't have a second legendary yet, and you can craft or buy this, go right ahead, it's a great starter.
 Replace it with anything from B Tier or above, the stats are hard to argue with.
 Otherwise, this is a rather lackluster legendary.